 Provides students with theory and evidence pertinent to managing adult health problems.
 Provision of safe, patient-centered care through the application of clinical reasoning, critical thinking, and caring is emphasized.
 Students communicate effectively, engage in interprofessional collaboration, and utilize information management and technologies to provide safe, patient-centered care to adults with acute and chronic alterations in health.
 Learning experiences are provided in the simulation laboratory and in the acute care clinical setting.
-Prerequisites: BIOL 2104, BIOL 2614, BIOL 2624, NURS 2013, and NURS 3203.
-Course rotation: Fall.
+Prerequisites: BIOL 2104 with a minimum grade of C, all 2000-level nursing courses with minimum grades of C, and NURS 3204 with a minimum grade of C. Course rotation: Fall.
 Theory hours: Three.
 Total clinical hours: 90.

-NURS 3203 - Pathophysiology - 3 credit hours
+NURS 3204 - Pathophysiology - 4 credit hours

 Applies acquired knowledge from the basic sciences to alterations in pathophysiology and diseases.
 Students examine alterations in physiological processes that disrupt or impair health and the body's response to illness and disease.
 Disease etiology, incidence/prevalence, risk factors, and clinical manifestations are examined.
-Prerequisites: BIOL 2614, BIOL 2624, NURS 2002, and NURS 2024.
-Course rotation: Spring.
+Prerequisites: BIOL 2624 with a minimum grade of C, NURS 2002 with a minimum grade of C, and NURS 2024 with a minimum grade of C. Course rotation: Spring.